Nissan Sentra: SE-R/SE-R Spec V

 Transmission gearing and build quality was improved for the 2004–2006 SE-R Spec V which resulted in a quicker quarter-mile time of 15.2 seconds.
 The now automatic only SE-R (starting in MY2003) was capable of a quarter-mile time of 16.0 seconds.
-No significant exterior cosmetic changes were added to differentiate the SE-R model from the Spec V. The SE-R still retained its side-skirt extensions, rear spoiler, black housing headlights but had differing sets of wheels (16" wheels on the SE-R were borrowed from the 1.8 Special Edition and 17x7 six spoke wheels signified the Spec V).
+No significant exterior cosmetic changes were added to differentiate the SE-R model from the Spec V. The SE-R still retained its side-skirt extensions, rear spoiler, black housing headlights but had differing sets of wheels (16-inch wheels on the SE-R were borrowed from the 1.8 Special Edition and 17x7 six-spoke wheels signified the Spec V).
 The 2004 model year also featured a new style of tail-light which is reminiscent of the Skyline GT-R's quadruple taillights, which notably was a darker shade of red than the 1.8 based Sentra's.
 Volcanic Orange, an exclusive color for the SE-R and Spec V trim became available for 2004–2006 models.

 The interior was also redesigned.
-Starting in 2005, the SE-R embossed "goose-neck" shifter handle from the previous models was replaced by an all black, leather stitched ball-top shifter.
+Starting in 2005, the SE-R embossed "goose-neck" shifter handle from the previous models was replaced by an all black, leather-stitched ball-top shifter.
 The two-tone cloth seats found in 2003 and 2004 Spec V models was changed to all-black mesh for the 2005 & 2006 model years.

-A big brake option featuring Brembo four-piston calipers up front, 12" vented front discs and upgraded 10.9" rear discs were available for 2004–2006 Spec V models.
+A big brake option featuring Brembo four-piston calipers up front, 12-inch vented front discs and upgraded 10.9-inch rear discs were available for 2004–2006 Spec V models.
 ABS was unavailable with this option from the factory.

 NISMO parts catalog

 NISMO began offering S-Tune and R-Tune parts upgrades starting the 2004 model year via the NISMO parts catalog.
 These parts could be either installed by the dealer or the owner.

-S-Tune parts included but were not limited to: NISMO stainless cat-back exhaust, springs and shocks, brake pads, a 23mm front anti-roll bar, and 17x7.5" wheels (which were Rays Gram Lights 57c's with NISMO branding - Specifically made for the Sentra).
+S-Tune parts included but were not limited to: NISMO stainless cat-back exhaust, springs and shocks, brake pads, a 23mm front anti-roll bar, and 17x7.5" wheels (which were Rays Gram Lights 57c's with NISMO branding – Specifically made for the Sentra).

 R-Tune parts were a combination of more aggressive engine, suspension and visual modifications such as: an optional 4-to-1 exhaust manifold, cold-air intake, front lower tie bar and rear 25 mm anti-roll bar, camshafts, suspension hard bushing kit, rear spoiler, and a front and rear under spoiler/lip.